Frequently Asked Questions

 Docs

-This workflow uses Client.getEnvironmentDiff to get the diff, then applies all changes at once.
+This workflow uses the Client.getEnvironmentDiff method to get the diff, then submits all required schema changes at once.
 The migration either succeeds completely or fails entirely.
-This reduces the risk of errors.
-If any step fails, all changes are undone automatically.
+If any step fails, no changes are applied.
+This reduces the risk of partial or inconsistent updates.

 #How it works